 Thailand’s currency is the Thai Baht, with 100 satang in one baht.

-Thailand’s costs have risen dramatically in the last decade, and it is no longer the ultra budget destination it used to be, especially on the more touristy islands where package tourists have started to move in on the resorts.
+Thailand’s costs have risen dramatically in the last decade, and it is no longer the ultra budget destination it used to be, especially on the more touristy islands where package tourists have started to move in and resorts have shot up faster than a lego town.
 It is still quite cheap by Western standards however, and can still be considered a budget destination.
 You can still get a really good bargain if you go off the beaten track a little.

 Accommodation costs in general are quite reasonable, especially in the North.
 Hostels can still be found for just a few pounds a night but can be more.
 Guesthouses are probably the best value overall at roughly £10 GBP a night on average for a fair amount of comfort, hotels tend to be £20 GBP a night upwards.
 The more rural and off the beaten track the area you are staying is, the cheaper it tends to be, but costs can rise dramatically for hotels or resorts in Bangkok or some of the Southern islands.